harrunisk/beautiful-jekyll/_posts/2018-09-12-ElasticWifiAnalysisEn.md

 subtitle: Tshark Logstash Filebeat Kibana Elasticsearch
 ---

 We can say that Wireshark is a graphical version of Tshark.
 Aim of this article is to analyze some attributes of  wireless packets captured using tshark on Elasticsearch.
-Tshark, Elasticsearch, Kibana, Logstash and Filebeat are used to analyze..
+Tshark, Elasticsearch, Kibana, Logstash and Filebeat are used to analyze.
 Installation of Elasticsearch, Kibana, Logstash and Filebeat can be found [on this link](https://www.elastic.co/products).
 An alternative solution is Docker.
 In a nutshell:
 1.Tshark captures wireless packets by using filters.
 2.Tshark writes captured wireless packets as .csv.